marcosalvalaggio/edamame/README.md

 <hr>

-## Edamame functionalities
+## Functionalities

 The package consists of three modules: eda, which performs exploratory data analysis; and regressor and classifier, which handle the training of machine learning models for regression and classification, respectively.
-To see examples of the uses of the edamame package, you can check out the [edamame-notebook](https://github.com/marcosalvalaggio/edamame-notebooks) repository.
+To see examples of the uses of the edamame package, you can check out the [examples](https://github.com/marcosalvalaggio/edamame-notebooks) folder in the repository.

 <hr>